kellygyu/LoL_Win_Loss_prediction_at_15/README.md

 **Splitting the Data**
 To train and test our models, we split the data into a 80/20 split for train and test data.
 For our basline model, we will take the same train and test data and keep the columns used for our model.
 For the final model, we will use the train and test data with all columns.

-*Side Note*
-We will unfortunately not be focusing on champion matchups or team compositions, as it is beyond the scope of this project and there is not enough time.
-However, champion matchups and compositions would be interesting to investigate, as League of Legends has over 152 champions, many of which can be classified as early or late game champions.
-Team comps consisting heavily of early game champions may have a larger advantage over other compositions in objectives or kills.
-This is something that I will keep in mind in future re-editions of this project.

 ## Baseline Model
 For the baseline model, we will start off with a simple `DecisionTreeClassifier` model to predict `result` with 3 attributes.
 No parameter adjustments were made to the model.
 The columns of interest here will be `side`, `xpdiffat15`, and `golddiffat15`.